ryantd42/NY-Legislative-Git/2023/S5348A-2023/bill.md

- Introduced  by Sen. HARCKHAM -- read twice and ordered printed, and when printed to be committed to the Committee on Investigations and Govern- ment Operations
+ Introduced  by Sen. HARCKHAM -- read twice and ordered printed, and when printed to be committed to the Committee on Investigations and Govern- ment  Operations  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the tax law, in relation to the imposition of sales  and compensating use taxes in the county of Putnam
+ AN  ACT  to  amend the tax law, in relation to extending the one percent increased county sales tax for Putnam county

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Clause 39 of subparagraph (i) of the opening paragraph of section 1210 of the tax law, as amended by  section  1  of  item  KK  of subpart  C  of part XXX of chapter 58 of the laws of 2020, is amended to read as follows:
-  (39)  the  county of Putnam is hereby further authorized and empowered to adopt and amend local laws, ordinances or resolutions  imposing  such taxes  at  a rate that is: (i) one-half of one percent additional to the three percent rate authorized above in this paragraph  for  such  county for  the  period beginning September first, two thousand five and ending August thirty-first, two thousand seven; and (ii) one percent additional to the three percent rate authorized above in this  paragraph  for  such county  for the period beginning September first, two thousand seven and ending November thirtieth, two thousand [twenty-three] TWENTY-SIX;
+  (39) the county of Putnam is hereby further authorized  and  empowered to  adopt  and amend local laws, ordinances or resolutions imposing such taxes at a rate that is: (i) one-half of one percent additional  to  the three  percent  rate  authorized above in this paragraph for such county for the period beginning September first, two thousand five  and  ending August thirty-first, two thousand seven; and (ii) one percent additional to  the  three  percent rate authorized above in this paragraph for such county for the period beginning September first, two thousand seven  and ending November thirtieth, two thousand [twenty-three] TWENTY-FIVE;
   § 2.
 This act shall take effect immediately.